-This Bible translation consistently translates the word for ‘anointed’.
-Other translations do not.
+We’ve decided to consistently translate the word for ‘anointed’ the same way at all times, while other translations do not.
 For example, 2 Corinthians 1:21 (in our translation) says:

 ‘And indeed, the One that confirmed us among you into the Anointed One, and the One that anointed us, is God.’

-Yet, notice that how the Authorized King James Version translates the same verse:
+Yet, the King James Version translates the same verse like this:

 ‘Now he which stablisheth us with you in Christ, and hath anointed us, is God.’